RaphGL/NeoSent/README.md

 <!-- ABOUT THE PROJECT -->

-NeoSent is inspired by Suckless Sent.
-It aims to rewrite most of the features in Sent in python to reduce the pain of patching Sent and not having support for some things that should always be there.
-The twist is that sent actually converts a .ns (neosent file) onto a .pdf file so once you run it through neosent one won't need to have the program around.
+Neosent is a drop-in replacement for Suckless Sent.
+It reimplements all of the features but instead of depending on X to output presentations it outputs presentations directly to PDF with the goal of making them more portable.

 ### Built With